tenaciousdguy/TempTerm/README.md

-TempTerm means Temporary Terminal.
-It's a very simple terminal styled chat room app.
-You create a room with a randomized room code, and as soon as both people (or just yourself) leave the room, all messages in there get deleted!
+TempTerm is a simple terminal styled chat room app based on...
+My imagination.

+You create a room with a randomized room code and as soon as both people (or just yourself if you have no friends) leave the room?
+All messages in there get deleted!
-It can also be completely anonymous 👀 No sign-up required.
+This doesn't mean use my platform to be predators with no consequences.

-contact me at: tenaciousdguy_ on discord
+contact me at: tenaciousdguy_ on discord OR contacttempterm@gmail.com